 Challenge accepted!
 Picking the best Epcot sit-down restaurants is no easy task, but we’re always up for a challenge.
-Circling World Showcase Lagoon, in Epcot’s World Showcase is an array of dining options, each with their own unique experience.
+Circling Seven Seas Lagoon, in Epcot’s World Showcase is an array of dining options, each with their own unique experience.
 Some may say the World Showcase is your culinary oyster.
 Oh, oysters, we could go for some right about now.
 Pass the hot sauce!
 Ok, we’ve got focus.
 Our forks are in hand, let’s head out on a journey around the World Showcase to find the DVC Duo’s best Epcot sit down restaurants.
 Al la cuisine!

 Pub and Grub